Close

 Peter turned to a psychologist with a request to help him deal with the fears of his nine-year-old son.
 A well-rounded, sociable and cheerful boy suddenly started to be afraid to go to school on his own about two years ago, despite it being located only two blocks away from their house.
 “My wife and I both work, our parents live far away, and we cannot afford to hire a nanny just to pick up and drop off the child.
 Jack has been going to school by himself since the second grade, and was proud of his independence when this came out of nowhere”, shared Peter.

 We have been looking for the causes of the boy’s sudden fears for some time until I asked the boy’s mother to come to see me as well.
 “My husband was very proud of the fact that Jack is an easygoing child, who easily finds common ground with adults and his peers.
 However, it was worrying me.
 After all, there can be so many dangerous and unpleasant people around.
 At his age, he still cannot decide for himself whether a person is good or bad.
 I just wanted to show my son that he doesn’t have to be so open!”.
 The woman suddenly started crying.
-Of course, during therapy, we could not tell the child that their mother was wrong.
+Of course, during behavioral therapy, we could not tell the child that their mother was wrong.
 Nevertheless, we began to work with the mother’s fears in the first place and asked Jack to help us.
 The little child, together with me, as a professional, was teaching his mother to trust the world.

 Protect your child from any danger, no matter where they are!
 Listen to the sound around, see their route on the map and receive an instant SOS signal in the event of a suspect with the Findmykids app.